The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

 \section{Introduction}

 Space and laboratory plasmas exhibit complex dynamics across many spatio-temporal scales.
-For many phenomena observed to occur in plasmas, it is often the case that small-scale wave-particle interactions play a crucial role in the large-scale dynamics.
+For many phenomena observed to occur in plasmas, it is often the case that wave-particle interactions play a crucial role in the large-scale dynamics.
 Therefore, we must have accurate, multi-scale models to describe and predict these phenomena \citep{lapenta_we_2022, hammett_fluid_1990, lautenbach_multiphysics_2018}.

+These dynamics span a hierarchy of characteristic scales.
+At the smallest scales, the Debye length $\lambda_D$ sets the limit of collective plasma behaviour.
+At intermediate scales, each species $\alpha$ is characterised by a gyroradius $\rho_\alpha = v_{t,\alpha}/\Omega_\alpha$ (where $v_{t,\alpha}$ is the thermal speed and $\Omega_\alpha = q_\alpha B / m_\alpha$ the cyclotron frequency) and an inertial length $d_\alpha = c / \omega_{p,\alpha}$ (where $\omega_{p,\alpha}$ is the plasma frequency).
+The large mass ratio between ions and electrons produces a separation between scales for each species: the electron gyroradius and inertial length ($\rho_e$, $d_e$) are much smaller than their ion counterparts ($\rho_i$, $d_i$), which are in turn much smaller than the system scale $L_\mathrm{sys}$.
+Each regime therefore demands a different level of physical fidelity from the plasma model, a theme that recurs throughout this review.

 Historically, the numerical modelling of plasma has been broadly divided between kinetic and fluid approaches.
 Kinetic models of collisionless plasmas, typically found in space environments, are described by the time evolution of a distribution function, governed by the collisionless Vlasov equation.
 The so-called one-particle distribution function describes the probability distribution of particles in velocity-position phase space.
 Fully kinetic simulations can capture self-consistently the interactions between particles and electromagnetic fields.
 However, they are computationally prohibitive at large scales because of the dimensionality of the phase space, and the stringent requirements on time and grid resolution, for numerical stability.